josugoar/dotfiles/README.md

 sudo ./install.sh
 ```

+> [!WARNING]
-**THIS ASSUMES FEDORA AS THE OPERATING SYSTEM, INSTALL PROGRAMS MANUALLY OTHERWISE.**
+> THIS ASSUMES FEDORA AS THE OPERATING SYSTEM, INSTALL PROGRAMS MANUALLY OTHERWISE.
+>

-**REMEBER, THE INSTALLATION SCRIPT INSTALLS ALL PACKAGES, WHICH MIGHT NOT BE THE DESIRED BEHAVIOUR IN YOUR CASE.**
+> REMEBER, THE INSTALLATION SCRIPT INSTALLS ALL PACKAGES, WHICH MIGHT NOT BE THE DESIRED BEHAVIOUR IN YOUR CASE.

-The dotfiles will be symlinked to their appropiate locations using **GNU Stow**.
-There is an effort to respect modern desktop Linux standards aiming to use the **XDG Base Directory Specification** and the default `XDG_CONFIG_HOME`.
+The dotfiles will be symlinked to their appropiate locations using **GNU Stow**.There is an effort to respect modern desktop Linux standards aiming to use the **XDG Base Directory Specification** and the default `XDG_CONFIG_HOME`.

 ## Overview